apache/airflow/docs/apache-airflow/dag-serialization.rst

 Serialized Dag table.
 This helps reduce Webserver startup time and memory.
 The reduction is notable when you have large number of DAGs.

-You can enable the source code to be stored in the database to make Webserver completely independent from DAG files.
+You can enable the source code to be stored in the database to make the Webserver completely independent of the DAG files.
 This is not necessary if your files are embedded in an Docker image or you can otherwise provide them to the webserver.
 The data is stored in the :class:`~airflow.models.dagcode.DagCode` model.